- Good value

 Like last year, the Accord is available in base LX, Sport, EX, and Touring trims.
-The trim levels are spread out among the multiple powertrain configurations, but Sport and Touring trims only offer the 2.0-liter turbo-4.
+The trim levels are spread out among the multiple powertrain configurations, but a 2.0-liter turbo-4 is only available in Sport, Touring, and EX-L trim levels.
 The 2020 Accord LX costs $24,800 to start, and fully loaded Touring 2.0L Turbo models cost more than $37,000.

-The Accord range focuses on value like a convention of Southern Baptists, less fire here though.
+The Accord range focuses on value like a Southern Baptist convention, less fire here though.
 We’ll pick the EX as our choice for shoppers based on its infotainment, available powertrains, and sub-$30,000 price for admission.

 The EX gets remote start, 17-inch wheels, blind-spot monitors, a moonroof, heated front seats, a power-adjustable driver’s seat, two high-power USB ports, and an 8.0-inch touchscreen with Apple CarPlay and Android Auto compatibility for $28,700.
 Opting for leather upholstery adds $2,500 to the bottom line but also adds a leather-wrapped steering wheel and shift knob, a power-adjustable passenger seat, and upgraded audio.
 The uprated engine adds an additional $2,000 to that cost.